r7wang/misc/gcloud/spanner/README.md

     * Author makes the conclusion that Spanner does not perform well for OLAP use cases; this is something we may have to spend more time prototyping.
 * Support for backups did not exist, but this can now be done through an import/export process referenced [here](https://cloud.google.com/blog/products/gcp/cloud-spanner-adds-import-export-functionality-to-ease-data-movement).
     * Without backups, certain types of application defects and human error can be extremely expensive.
+* Requires 1 node for every 2 TB of data in the database.
+    * Must be manually provisioned.
+* SLA:
+    * Multi-regional instance: >= 99.999%
+    * Regional instance: >= 99.99%

 ## Disadvantages
 * Other platforms have no comparable alternatives; this ties implementation to GCP.